EthanMerrill/100-Days-of-Code/journal.md

 - [ ] finish the redux module

 # 78
 I need to finish the Redux module today.
-Redux makes little send=se and its discouraging.
+Redux makes little sense and its discouraging.
-- [ ] finish the redux module
+- [x] finish the Redux module
     These final sections of the Redux module teach state immutability
 - [ ] finish React and Redux module (the last of the front end libraries certification!!)

+# 79